0x2bc/Joystream/Giza_Test_By_0x2bc.md

 ```

-Rust version downloaded with ./setup.sh command was  Rustc 1.56.1 (59eed8a2a 2021-11-01) on both servers.
+On my both servers rust version that was downloaded with  `./setup.sh` command was `Rustc 1.56.1 (59eed8a2a 2021-11-01)`.

-How I tried to fix the problem
+I've made different approaches to fix this problem

 #### Fixing Error: Attempt 1